anushkaDev9/BMI-Calculator/README.md

 # BMI-Calculator ⚖️
-Calculates the BMI For the given height and weight
+Responsive webiste to calculate the BMI for a given height and weight.
 # Languages used
 + React JS
 # Set Up